6 Top Attractions in KeriKeri, New Zealand

 Te Wairere Falls

 The walk to Te Wairere Falls is in the opposite direction.
-It takes about 40 minutes from the car park along a rocky track beside the Wairoa Stream.
-It’s a pleasant walk on a hot day under the trees with a rewarding swim below the waterfall at the end and one of the great attractions in Kerikeri as you get away from the crowds.
+It takes approximately 40 minutes to walk from the car park along a rocky track beside the Wairoa Stream.
+It’s a pleasant walk on a hot day under the trees, with a rewarding swim below the waterfall at the end.
+It’s one of the great attractions in Kerikeri, as it offers a peaceful escape from the crowds.

 Te Wairere waterfall attractions in Kerikeri.

-Back at the settlement, there is a café for refreshments before heading over the bridge where Rewa’s Village is.
-This is a replica Maori fishing village with gardens of native plants and wildlife galore.
+Back at the settlement, there is a café for refreshments before heading over the bridge to Rewa’s Village.
+This is a replica of a Maori fishing village, featuring gardens of native plants and abundant wildlife.

 Wharepoke Falls and Rainbow Falls